-The Goldsmiths Student-Led Teaching Awards aim to celebrate outstanding teaching and the staff members who make Goldsmiths what it is.
+The Goldsmiths Student-Led Teaching Awards celebrate outstanding teaching and the staff members who make Goldsmiths what it is.
 Students nominate any University staff member, either academic or non-academic, in six distinct categories, including inspiring teaching, use of research, and non-academic staff going above and beyond for students.
 All nominations were considered by a panel of students.
 Check out the video of the 2021 Student-Led Teaching Awards below.

 There were six awards available.
 They are: